spring-guides/gs-spring-boot/README.ftl.md

 There is also the `multipartConfigElement` you added.
 But along with it came a `multipartResolver` [courtesy of Spring Boot](https://github.com/SpringSource/spring-boot/blob/master/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure/web/MultipartAutoConfiguration.java), a bean recommended to support file uploads with Spring MVC.

 Other than that, everything else appears the same, as it should be.
 Most the beans listed above provide Spring MVC's production-grade features.
-Just swapping one aspect, the container, and adding upload support shouldn't cause a system wide ripple.
+Just swapping one part, the servlet container, and adding upload support shouldn't cause a system wide ripple.

 Adding consumer-grade services
 ------------------------------
 If you are building a web site for your business, there are probably some management services you are thinking about adding.
-Spring Boot provides several out of the box with it's [actuator module][spring-boot-actuator] like health, audits, beans, and more.
+Spring Boot provides several out of the box with its [actuator module][spring-boot-actuator] like health, audits, beans, and more.

 Add this to your pom.xml:
 ```xml